 Monitoring - the effectiveness of the internal control framework is independently validated through internal audit reviews with findings reported to the Audit Committee.
 Risk owners are also responsible for ensuring controls are performing as intended.
-In addition, CGI has various monitoring activities performed by the second line of defense which include Group Risk and Legal and Compliance functions.
+In addition, CG has various monitoring activities performed by the second line of defense which include Group Risk and Legal and Compliance functions.

 ii.
-A description of how the compliance function of the insurance group is executed with the highest level of integrity; and in line with legal and regulatory requirements.
+A description of how the compliance function of the insurance group is executed

+The Group Chief Compliance Officer ("CCO") is responsible for formulating and implementation of an effective compliance program for the Group and its subsidiaries.
+The Compliance function assists the Group and all its employees to conduct business operations and activities ethically; with the highest level of integrity; and in line with legal and regulatory requirements.
 It performs the role of assisting each business unit and internal support department to comply with applicable legal and regulatory requirements, providing recommendations to management with respect to requirements and the implementation of measures at the operational level to ensure ongoing compliance.
 The CCO oversees the compliance function and ensures it is appropriately resourced based on the nature, scale and complexity of the Group.
-The Group has legal entities and subsidiaries that are subject to regulated entities have a designated officer that oversees the compliance function and ultimately reports to the CCO.
+The Group has legal entities and subsidiaries that are subject to regulation and supervision requirements in other jurisdictions and licensed to do business.
+These regulated entities have a designated officer that oversees the compliance function in the respective jurisdiction and ultimately reports to the CCO.